-The early 1930s was a difficult time for Maybelline but from adversity came strength.
-American production of toiletries and cosmetics declined from $193 million in 1929 to $97 million in 1933 and the number of companies almost halved from 815 to 490 (Jones, 2010, p.
+The early 1930s were a difficult years for Maybelline but from adversity came strength.
+American production of toiletries and cosmetics declined from US$193 million in 1929 to US$97 million in 1933 and the number of companies almost halved from 815 to 490 (Jones, 2010, p.
 109).
 The companies most at risk were those at the lower, mass-market end, which included Maybelline.
 As well as the general economic difficulties caused by the depression, eye make-up came under attack because of its associations with flappers and the perceived immorality of the movie industry of the 1920s.
-Then in 1933 the Lash Lure scandal caused a temporary sales drop in all mascaras.
+Then, in 1933, the Lash Lure scandal caused a temporary sales drop in all mascaras.

-In 1931, in an attempt to improve sales, Maybelline introduced a ten-cent trial ‘purse size’ that could be ordered through a mail-coupon.
-This was so successful that it was eventually made available through point of sale outlets as well.
-Moves were also made to improve sales distribution, particularly outside of the Chicago area, and packaging and display cartons were redesigned to make them more visible.
+In 1931, in an attempt to improve sales, Maybelline introduced a ten-cent trial ‘purse size’ product that could be ordered using a mail-order coupon.
+This was so successful that it was eventually made available through point-of-sale outlets as well.
+Moves were also made to improve the company’s distribution system, particularly outside of the Chicago area, and packaging and display cartons were redesigned to make them more visible.

 The use of movie stars remained an important part of the Maybelline advertising strategy but, in the 1930s, endorsements were more sober in tone and there was an increased use of models rather than actresses in the before and after shots.
-This reflected the position of the motion picture industry which adopted self-censorship in 1934 – in the form of the Production Code – but may have also been necessitated by competition for endorsements from actresses from Max Factor and the Westmore brothers.
+This reflected the position of the motion picture industry which adopted self-censorship in 1934 – in the form of the Production Code – but may have also been necessitated by competition for movie star endorsements from Max Factor and the Westmores.
 Maybelline also added radio to its advertising arsenal in 1934 when ‘The Maybelline Hour’ began broadcasting on WFNT out of Chicago (Williams & Youngs, 2010, p.
 134).

 Maybelline, along with a number of other mascaras, received favourable reports in the widely read book ‘Skin deep: The truth about beauty aids‘ published in 1934.
 However, given that the Lash Lure scare of 1933 had hurt sales, Maybelline sought to protect itself from questions regarding the quality of its products by obtaining the ‘Good Housekeeping Seal of Approval’ which was placed prominently in most advertisements for the rest of the decade.
 Phrases like ‘contains no dye’, ‘absolutely harmless’ and ‘perfect safety’ were also inserted liberally in advertising copy.

-Product packaging was also upgraded as part of the drive towards associating Maybelline with quality.
-Gold metal vanity cases were introduced for the solid mascara and in 1936 a new cream mascara was introduced in dainty zipper bags.
-The liquid mascara seems to have disappeared from the product line at the same time.
-These upgrades in products and packaging and the more sober tone in advertising were to make Maybelline products more acceptable to middle America, and the department stores in which many of them now made their cosmetic purchases.
-Given that the 1934 cosmetic survey by ‘Woman’s Home Companion’ did not include eyeshadow, mascara and eye pencil, as they were not considered important to their readers, anything that fostered sales to middle America would be to the company’s benefit.
+Product packaging was also upgraded as part of a drive to associate Maybelline with quality.
+Gold metal vanity cases were introduced for the solid mascara and, in 1936, a new cream mascara was introduced in dainty zipper bags.
+The liquid mascara seems to have disappeared from the product line at this time.
+These upgrades in products and packaging along with the more sober tone in advertising helped make Maybelline products more acceptable to middle America, and the department stores in which many of them now made their cosmetic purchases.
+Given that the 1934 cosmetic survey by ‘Woman’s Home Companion’ did not include eyeshadow, mascara and eye pencil because they were not considered important to their readers, anything that fostered sales to middle America would be to the company’s benefit.

-Maybelline’s fortunes dramatically improved when Harold (Rags) Ragland joined the company in 1933 to assume control of sales and promotion.
-Under his more professional direction the company closed down the mail-order business, fixed many of its distribution problems and opened up new avenues for sales through chain and department stores.
-Ragland also made the ten-cent ‘purse size’ more widely available and introduced a new form of display card that could be hung prominently to attract the customer’s attention.
-The original cards used an image of the Maybell Girl but these were replaced in 1936 with a more contemporary image, thereby closing the last symbolic links with the old Maybell Laboratories.
+Maybelline’s fortunes dramatically improved when Harold (Rags) Ragland joined the company in 1933 and assumed control of sales and promotion.
+Under his more professional direction the company closed down the mail-order business, fixed many of its distribution problems, and opened up new avenues for sales through chain and department stores.
+Ragland also made the ten-cent ‘purse size’ more widely available and introduced a new form of display card that could be hung prominently to attract a customer’s attention.
+The original cards used an image of the Maybell Girl but, in 1936, these were replaced with a more contemporary image, thereby closing the last symbolic link with the old Maybell Laboratories.

 The size of the company facilities on North Ridge Avenue were not large.
-This was made possible because the company did not make any products themselves but rather sourced all of their products from private-label manufacturers and so only had to package and distribute from the north Ridge Avenue site.
-Cake mascara had originally been made by Maybelline but had been spun off as a separate company, De Luxe Mascara, in 1933.
+This was made possible because the company did not make any products themselves but rather sourced all of their products from private-label manufacturers so the North Ridge Avenue site only had to package and distribute them.
+The cake mascara had originally been made by Maybelline but had been spun off as a separate company, De Luxe Mascara, in 1933.